pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 ## 0.5.x (Autumn 2020)

-* Fix `LogisticRegression` and move `LogisticRegression.md` back
-* Fix `axle.algebra.GeoMetricSpaceSpec`
-* Fix "NSWindow drag regions should only be invalidated on the Main Thread!
-This will throw an exception in the future." warning during axle-jogl test

-* Get rid of implicit arg passing to KMeans in `ClusterIrises.md` (and KMeansSpecification)
-* Demo Mandelbrot with Rational
 * Move `coin` out of `axle.stats`
 * Move more stuff out of `axle.math`
-* Tests for `axle.ast`
-* Tics should take an argument
-* Factor tics and tics-{joda,algebra,spire} into separate libs?
 * Create `axle-png` to help avoid “headless” exception or Xvfb requirement during tests
 * `svgJungDirectedGraphVisualization` move to a `axle-jung-xml` jar?
 * Move more stuff out of `axle-core` package
 * Create a simple graph implementation so that `axle-core` can avoid including `axle-jung`

-## 0.6.x (Winter 2021)
+* Fix "NSWindow drag regions should only be invalidated on the Main Thread!
+This will throw an exception in the future." warning during axle-jogl test
 * Use sbt-ci-release (rm sbt-release)
 * Use github to build and publish artifacts?

+* Fix `axle.algebra.GeoMetricSpaceSpec`
+* Fix `LogisticRegression` and move `LogisticRegression.md` back

+* Tests for `axle.ast`
+* Tics should take an argument
+* Factor tics and tics-{joda,algebra,spire} into separate libs?
+* Get rid of implicit arg passing to KMeans in `ClusterIrises.md` (and KMeansSpecification)
+* Demo Mandelbrot with Rational

+## 0.6.x (Winter 2021)

 * `Region` DSL
-** Get rid of `RegionEqTuple1of2` and kin
+* Consider whether the witnesses used in some regions (Eg `Eq` for `RegionEq`) should instead be a part of the Region itself.
+This may require a separate `OrderedRegion` for the `Order` used in `RegionLTE` and `RegionGTE`
+* Separate condition and clause types in `axle.stats.iffy`
 * rename `ConditionalProbabilityTable`?
+* Axioms for `ProbabilityModel.redistribute`
 * Get rid of `implicit val prob = ProbabilityModel[ConditionalProbabilityTable]`
 * "marginalize out" as "sumOut" in `ProbabilityModel` typeclass?
-* Is `ProbabilityModel.mapValues` really needed? (maybe we need a map that maps keys and values together, which could be used to implement `redistribute`)
 * Prove Kolmogorov and Bayes Theorem for Alarm-Burglary-Earthquake model
   * Requires ProbabilityModel[BayesianNetwork] (using Interaction graph, Elimination graph, Jointree)
 * More diversity of random `Region` (vs just a `RegionEq`) to `KolmogorovProbabilityProperties` and Bayes Theorem tests